Gunjankadam/Lockr/README.md

 # 🔐 Lockr: Premium Secure Vault & Password Manager

-Lockr is a military-grade, cross-platform security application designed to provide a "Bank in your Pocket" experience.
+Lockr is a military-grade, cross-platform security application designed to provide a "Secrets in your Pocket" experience.
 Built with a focus on high-fidelity UI/UX and uncompromising security, Lockr protects your digital life using a multi-layered authentication architecture.

 ---